-Reclosers usually try restarting a line 2-3 times before giving up and “locking out” a line.
+Reclosers usually try restarting a line two to three times before giving up and “locking out” a line.
 Sometimes multiple attempts are needed to do the job, writes NOJA Power, such as when high-temperature electrical arcing at the site of the fault burns away hung trees or tree limbs.

-The commission concluded that that Kilmore East fire that killed 119 people “probably would not have started” were it not for a recloser’s three attempts to revive a wind-felled line.
-Experts testified that the recloser’s attempts delivered 3.4 seconds of 5,000 C° electrical arcing that likely started the fire.
+The commission concluded that the Kilmore East fire that killed 119 people “probably would not have started” were it not for a recloser’s three attempts to revive a wind-felled line.
+Experts testified that the recloser’s attempts delivered 3.4 seconds of 5,000 °C electrical arcing that likely started the fire.

-PG&E, in a response to questions from California's Public Utilities Commission after the fires north of San Francisco in October, wrote that it could set reclosers on its overhead lines to attempt line restarting 1, 2 or 3 times.
+PG&E, in a response to questions from California's Public Utilities Commission after the fires north of San Francisco in October, wrote that it could set reclosers on its overhead lines to attempt line restarting once, twice, or three times.
 It indicated that it could disable that function only on reclosers associated with its underground lines.
-The San Francisco–based utility did not respond to Spectrum’s requests for comment.
+The San Francisco–based utility did not respond to IEEE Spectrum’s requests for comment.

 SDG&E uses 172 of S&C Electric Company’s IntelliRupters—so-called pulse reclosers that probe lines after a fault rather than simply restarting power flows.
-S&C's intelligent breaker recloses its contacts for just 1-2 milliseconds and then evaluates the power that flows back.
-If the flow looks normal it restarts the line.
+S&C's intelligent breaker recloses its contacts for just 1 to 2 milliseconds and then evaluates the power that flows back.
+If the flow looks normal, it restarts the line.
 And if the power signal matches the signature of a permanent fault, it locks the line out.